Skip to main content

 Malhamdale, Gordale Scar and Malham Tarn

 Day 1 – Leave the trekking centre and head out across Boss Moor.
 We ride across Hetton Common, sometimes with a lunchtime detour to the famous ‘Angel Inn’ at Hetton for lunch before continuing on the green lane, over Weets Top and descending into Malhamdale via Gordale Scar and Janet’s Foss.
-Accomodation is provided in one of the two pubs in Malham or in the nearby Bed and Breakfast.

-Day 2 – The return journey takes us out of Malham on the Stainforth road then past Malham Tarn (where Charles Kingsley was inspired to write ‘The Water Babies’) before joining Mastiles Lane at Street Gate and following the path the Monks used to take in days gone by to reach home, where a welcome cup of tea and piece of cake will await.
+Day 2 – The return journey takes us out of Malham on the Stainforth road then past Malham Tarn, (where Charles Kingsley was inspired to write ‘The Water Babies’), before joining Mastiles Lane at Street Gate and following the path the Monks used to take in days gone by to reach home, where a welcome cup of tea and piece of cake will await.

 Other notes for this ride: suitable for intermediate riders or better.
 Some cantering will be included.